Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 ## Q8: Research what your legal obligations are in relation to handling user data (100-200 words)

+When you are in a business that deals with user data it is important that you know your legal obligations when handling that user information.

+In Australia you must conform to Australia's privacy principles if you: Provide a health service to a person or people.
+If you disclose personal information about an individual to anyone else.
+If you incentivise collecting information about an individual, is a contracted service provider under a Commonwealth agreement, if you are involved in credit reporting, have an annual turnover of $3 million or  if you are associated with a body corporate that is subject to anything above on this list.

+If you are subject to these privacy principles you must take steps to ensure you meet the legal guidelines.

+First is it our job to identify what kind of sensitive data we are handling.
+Is it personal, financial, or health related.

 ## Q9: Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.
 (100-200 words)